aliff90/movies-app/README.md

 ## SUMMARY

 This project is created using create-react-app.
-This is my first project after completing ReactJS course on Udemy.
+This is my first personal mini project after completing ReactJS course on Udemy.

 ## WHAT DOES IT DO